 Hilltop Montessori School is an independent, secular, non-profit school offering the highest quality of private education based on the principles of Montessori philosophy.
 Hilltop’s school community is strongly multi-cultural and comes from a variety of socioeconomic backgrounds living in Jefferson, Shelby and St. Clair counties.
 Our student body is composed of children from 18 months through eighth grade.
 The environment promotes a child’s discovery, learning, teaching and growth and encourages independence and a love of learning, as well as intrinsic motivation to excel academically.
 Hilltop Montessori’s curriculum fosters within each child a positive attitude toward learning, a respect toward self and others and an understanding of one’s responsibility to the world.
 The curriculum is geared to each child’s unique abilities and needs, allowing each child to be empowered at his or her own level of aptitude and achievement.

 Hilltop Montessori School was founded in Birmingham, Alabama, in 1996 by Cindi Stehr, who believed strongly in the fundamental theories of Montessori education.
 The school received its status as a non-profit corporation in 1998, when the original preschool program was expanded to include an elementary program, developed by Michele Wilensky, the school’s current Head of School.
-Since that time, Hilltop has grown tremendously to include two toddler programs, four primary classrooms, two lower elementary classrooms, one upper elementary and a middle school program.
+Since that time, Hilltop has grown tremendously to include two toddler programs, four primary classrooms, three lower elementary classrooms, one upper elementary and a middle school program.
 The school was originally accredited by the Southern Association of Colleges and Schools (SACS) in 2004, and is also accredited by the Southern Association of Independent Schools (SAIS), the National Council of Private School Accreditation (NCPSA) and an associate member of The American Montessori Society (AMS).
 Our early childhood program is also accredited by The American Montessori Society as of 2014 and HMS is proud to note that we are the only school in Alabama to have all 3 accreditations.
 Future plans for the school include a Phase Three Expansion valued at 3.4 million dollars which will add a gymnasium/community center, a science lab, a multi-media center, an art studio and additional classrooms.
 The expansion is expected to open during the 2016-2017 school year, the 20th birthday of the school.